ConservationInternational/resilienceatlas-react/README.md

     yarn build

-and then you can use your prodiction build locally:
+and then you can use your production build locally:

     npm i -g serve
     serve -s build